TOP

 schijven click to hear 2 3 to write ‑>>

 Dutch spelling is fairly phonetic.
-In general, there is just one way of writing a sound, and each letter and letter combination is usually pronounced in the same way.
+In general, there is just one way of describing, writing down a sound, and each letter and letter combination is usually pronounced in the same way.
 Once you know the pronunciation of the letters and the spelling rules for 'long' and 'short' vowels, you can almost always easily see from written Dutch how to say it, and on hearing Dutch you will know how it's written.

 There are (of course!) exceptions, but not that many, and most are not very important.
 Speaking Dutch following only the general rules - pronoucing every letter in the standard way - would not be really bad Dutch.
 The only things that early on need explanation is the 'voiceless E' and the spelling of long and short vowels.